EliaECoyote/js-storage-wrap/README.md

 - json parsing logic
 - TTL handling &middot; optional lifespan can be associated to each saved element
-- SSR friendly &middot; when used on node, it will not invoke the storage functiions
+- node friendly &middot; won't invoke the storage functions in node
-- 100% tests coverage
 - TS definitions

 ## Installation